Planets and Moons

 4. Planetary Atmospheres

 Type I: Breathable - These atmospheres are breathable by most species found in the galaxy.
-Their compositions are primarily oxygen, nitrogen and hydrogen.
-Examples of planets that have Type I atmosphere are Alderaan, Coruscant, and Prakith.
+Their compositions are primarily oxygen, nitrogen, and hydrogen.
+Examples of planets that have Type I atmospheres are Hoth, Coruscant, and Corellia.
 Granted, a species who have evolved to survive in a Type IV atmosphere will find Type I the most deadly.

 keldor

-Type II: Breath Mask Suggested - Dorin is example of a Type II atmosphere planet.
-To the Kel Dor their planet is breathable but to most the helium atmosphere is dangerous.
+Type II: Breath Mask Suggested - Dorin is an example of a Type II atmosphere planet.
+To the Kel Dor their planet is breathable, but to most, the helium atmosphere is dangerous.
 Type II atmospheres are survivable for most species in the galaxy over short periods.
 Longer periods of exposure can cause harm or damage.
 It is not uncommon to find life on these planets, but life on these planets will have evolved to their specific environment.
-Sullust has two atmospheres; there is a Type II atmosphere on the surface but Type I underground.
-Other examples of planets that have a Type II atmosphere are Gorsh, Rordak and Torize.
+Sullust has two atmospheres; there is a Type II atmosphere on the surface but a Type I atmosphere underground.
+Other examples of planets that have a Type II atmosphere are Gorsh, Rordak, and Torize.

 suit

 Type IV: Environment Suit - Planets with Type IV atmospheres have a composition that consists of hazardous gases.
-These gases could be toxic, volatile, or no atmosphere at all.
+These gases could be toxic, volatile, or have no atmosphere at all.
 The chance of finding indigenous life on these planets is very rare, but not impossible.
 Exposure to these atmospheres without a suit will cause certain death.
-An example of this would be the planet Gand with its Ammonia based atmosphere.
+An example of this would be the planet Gand with its ammonia-based atmosphere.
 Similar to Sullust, Taloraan has a mixture of different atmospheres.
-At high altitudes Taloraan has a Type I atmosphere while at lower altitudes the atmosphere is a Type IV.
+At high altitudes, Taloraan has a Type I atmosphere, while at lower altitudes, the atmosphere is a Type IV.

 5. Planetary Environments